 We are proposing the Nasdaq Proposal in order to comply with Nasdaq Listing Rules 5635(a) and (b).
-Under Nasdaq Listing Rule 5635(a), stockholder approval is required prior to the issuance of securities in connection with the acquisition of another company if such securities are not issued in a public offering and (A) have, or will have upon issuance, voting power equal to or in excess of 20% of the voting power outstanding before the issuance of shares of Class A common stock (or securities convertible into or exercisable for Class A common stock); or (B) the number of shares of Class A common stock outstanding before the issuance of the share or securities.
+Under Nasdaq Listing Rule 5635(a), stockholder approval is required prior to the issuance of securities in connection with the acquisition of another company if such securities are not issued in a public offering and (A) have, or will have upon issuance, voting power equal to or in excess of 20% of the voting power outstanding before the issuance of shares of Class A common stock (or securities convertible into or exercisable for Class A common stock); or (B) the number of shares of Class A common stock to be issued is or will be equal to or in excess of 20% of the number of shares of Class A common stock outstanding before the issuance of the share or securities.
 Under Nasdaq Listing Rule 5635(b), stockholder approval is required prior to the issuance of securities when the issuance or potential issuance will result in a change of control.

-Pursuant to the Merger Agreement, we will issue to the ESGL shareholders as consideration in the Business Combination approximately 6,719,642 shares of Class A common stock (7,500,000 shares less adjustments stipulated in the Merger Agreement).
-See the section entitled "Proposal No. 2 - The Acquisition Merger Proposal -Merger Consideration."
+Pursuant to the Merger Agreement, we will issue to the ESGL shareholders as consideration in the Business Combination 7,500,000 shares of Class A common stock, subject to adjustment as set forth in the Merger Agreement.
+See the section entitled "Proposal No. 2 - The Acquisition Merger Proposal - Merger Consideration."
 Because the number of shares of Class A common stock we anticipate issuing as consideration in the Business Combination (1) will constitute more than 20% of our outstanding Class A common stock and more than 20% of outstanding voting power prior to such issuance, and (2) will result in a change of control of GUCC, we are required to obtain stockholder approval of such issuance pursuant to Nasdaq Listing Rules 5635(a) and (b).